mattduffy/agile-project-mgmt-stub/story-user.md

 The requirements and user stories should be clear enough that the testers and the product owners can easily determine when a feature fits the team-derived definition of "done".

 ### A Sample User Story Format
-Below are two simple templates for formatting your user stories.
+Below is a simple template for formatting your user stories.
 By design, users stories are intended to be high level descriptions of a requirement or feature.
 Implementation details are purposely left out and are deferred to actual development time.
-A successful user story will communicate a need to be filled for a particular segment of users while providing a brief comment on its value.
+A successful user story will communicate a need to be filled for a particular segment of users while providing a brief comment on its value and most importantly, the acceptance criteria against which the feature's "done-ness" will be judged.

 As a *&lt;Role&gt;*, I want *&lt;Functionality&gt;*, so that *&lt;Business Benefits&gt;*.

 Example:
 > As a prospective homebuyer, I want to see a complete and realistic estimate of the costs of owernship of a particular property purchased with a particular mortgage before signing a contract, so that I can directly compare its competitive value against other loans and / or other properties.

-**Given**, **When**, **Then**.

-Example:
-> **Given** a full and accurate reporting of the costs associated with purchasing a particular property,
-> **When** a particular loan profile has been offered,
-> **Then** the user can determine the competitive value of the contract.

 Story Name: ___________________